Phenomenological aspects of the fermion and scalar sectors of a $S_4$ flavored 3-3-1 model: Scalar potential for the triplets.

-where $\eta_{1}$ is an inert $SU(3)_L$ scalar triplet, the $\mu$’s are mass parameters and $A$ is the trilinear scalar coupling, while $\lambda$’s are the quartic dimensionless couplings.
+where $\eta_{1}$ is an inert $SU(3)_L$ scalar triplet, the $\mu$’s are mass parameters and $\varkappa$ is the trilinear scalar coupling, has dimensions of mass, while $\lambda$’s are the quartic dimensionless couplings.
 Furthermore, the minimization conditions of the scalar potential yield the following relations

 After spontaneous symmetry breaking, the Higgs mass spectrum comes from the diagonalization of the squared mass matrices (see appendix \ref{apex:matrixscalar}).
-The mixing angles\footnote{The symbol $\beta$ is used in the scalar potential for the $SU(3)_{L}$ triplets as one of the mixing angles, it is a symbol different from the definition of the operand electric charge.} for the physical eigenstates are:
+The mixing angles\footnote{The symbol $\beta$ is used in the scalar potential for the $SU(3)_{L}$ triplets as one of the mixing angles, it is a symbol different from the definition of the operator electric charge.} for the physical eigenstates are:

-the figure \ref{mangles}, presents correlation plots demonstrating the relationships between mixing angles and physical scalar masses.
+The Fig.~\ref{mangles}, presents correlation plots demonstrating the relationships between mixing angles and physical scalar masses, these correlation plots have been obtained by varying the point of best fit of the potential sector parameters around $10\%$.
 These plots highlight specific correlations, such as the correlation between the $\tau$ angle and charged fields, and the correlation between the $\delta$ angle and charged and pseudo-scalar fields.
 These correlations provide invaluable insights into the interactions among scalar fields and enhance our understanding of particle properties and the relationships between their masses and mixing angles.
 Moreover, similar correlations were observed for other mixing angles.
 The correlation analyses of the mixing angles offer valuable information regarding the underlying theoretical structure and relationships within the model.

 We find that the charged sector is composed of two Goldstone bosons and three massive charged scalars.